Colorectal Cancer: What to Know

 Follow these instructions at home:

 • Consider joining a support group.
-This may help you learn about your diagnosis and manage the stress of having colorectal cancer.
+This may help you learn about your diagnosis and manage the stress of having cancer.

 Where to find more information